-Sec.
+- Sec.
 18.1.
 Third Party Beneficiaries.

-Notwithstanding any provision of law, this Compact is not intended to, and shall not be construed to, create any right on the part of a third party to bring an action to enforce any of its terms.
+Except to the extent expressly provided under this Amended Compact, this Amended Compact is not intended to, and shall not be construed to, create any right on the part of a third party to bring an action to enforce any of its terms. - Sec.

-Sec.
 18.2.
 Complete Agreement.

-This Compact, together with all appendices, sets forth the full and complete agreement of the parties and supersedes any prior agreements or understandings with respect to the subject matter hereof.
+This Amended Compact, together with all appendices, sets forth the full and complete agreement of the parties and supersedes any prior agreements or understandings with respect to the subject matter hereof. - Sec.

-Sec.
 18.3.
 Construction.

-Neither the presence in another tribal-state compact of language that is not included in this Compact, nor the absence in another tribal-state compact of language that is present in this Compact shall be a factor in construing the terms of this Compact.
-In the event of a dispute between the parties as to the language of this Compact or the construction or meaning of any term hereof, this Compact will be deemed to have been drafted by the parties in equal parts so that no presumptions or inferences concerning its terms or interpretation may be construed against any party to this Compact.
+Neither the presence in another tribal-state compact of language that is not included in this Amended Compact, nor the absence in another tribal-state compact of language that is present in this Amended Compact shall be a factor in construing the terms of this Amended Compact.

-Sec.
+- Sec.
 18.4.
 Successor Provisions.

-Wherever this Compact makes reference to a specific statutory provision, regulation, or set of rules, it also applies to the provision or rules, as they may be amended from time to time, and any successor provision or set of rules.
+Wherever this Amended Compact makes reference to a specific statutory provision, regulation, or set of rules, it also applies to the provision or rules, as they may be amended from time to time, and any successor provision or set of rules. - Sec.

-Sec.
 18.5.
 Ordinances and Regulations.

-Whenever the Tribe adopts or amends any ordinance or regulations required to be adopted and/or maintained under this Compact, in addition to any other Compact obligations to provide a copy to others, the Tribe shall provide a copy of such adopted or amended ordinance or regulations to the Governor within thirty (30) days of the effective date of such ordinance or regulations.
+Whenever the Tribe adopts or amends any ordinance or regulations required to be adopted and/or maintained under this Amended Compact, in addition to any other Amended Compact obligations to provide a copy to others, the Tribe shall provide a copy of such adopted or amended ordinance or regulations to the Governor within thirty (30) days of the effective date of such ordinance or regulations. - Sec.

-Sec.
 18.6.
 Calculation of Time.

-In computing any period of time prescribed by this Compact, the day of the event from which the designated period of time begins to run shall not be included.
+In computing any period of time prescribed by this Amended Compact, the day of the event from which the designated period of time begins to run shall not be included.
 The last day of the period so computed shall be included, unless it is a Saturday, a Sunday, or a legal holiday under the Tribe's laws, State law, or federal law.
 Unless otherwise specifically provided herein, the term "days" shall be construed as calendar days.